dnanexus/dxWDL/README.md

 1. Type: Which dx type to use, so that it will be presented intuitively in the UI
-2. Size: variables of this type can be very large, we have seen 100KB

-sized values.
-This is much too large for dx string, that is passed to the bash, stored in a database, etc.
+2. Size: variables of this type can be very large, we have seen 100KB sized values.
+This is much too large for a dx:string, that is passed to the bash, stored in a database, etc.

 ### Scatters